 Cloud-based: No | Tracking speed: 10s | Support: Mon-Fri 8AM-5PM (CST)

-ATTI offers standard GPS fleet tracking, with trackers for both vehicles and unmanned mobile assets like shipping containers.
+ATTI offers standard GPS fleet tracking, with trackers for both business vehicles and unmanned mobile assets like shipping containers.
 A number of reports can be generated using the intuitive software, helping to reduce fleet costs and fuel consumption, improve productivity and routing, reduce overtime, and manage maintenance schedules.

 The Shadow Tracker® Vision III GPS unit is relatively easy to install (although less so than some competitors’ wireless trackers), and includes 10-second updates, internal battery and cellular backups, and built-in power take-off (PTO) monitoring, making it an excellent tracker for mobile assets with hydraulics or other moving parts.